pouya-alipour741/Courses/Pytorch/readme.md

-pytorch courses including CNN and introduction to NLP deep learning
+pytorch courses including mostly computer vision and also introduction to NLP deep learning